-If you notice a payment from your account that you didn’t authorise, you should contact your bank or other payment service provider immediately.
+In most cases, money can only be taken from your bank account if you’ve authorised the transaction.
+But if you notice a payment from your account that you didn’t authorise, contact your bank or provider immediately.

 Claiming a refund

-Your bank may ask you to answer some questions and fill out a form stating what happened.
+When you make your claim, your bank may ask you some questions and get you to fill out a form stating what happened.
 But it can’t delay your refund while it waits for you to return the form.

 Why a refund can be refused

-- it can prove you are at fault because you acted fraudulently or because you deliberately, or with ‘gross negligence’, failed to protect the details of your card, PIN or password in a way that allowed the transaction
+- it can prove you deliberately, or with 'gross negligence', failed to protect the details of your card, PIN or password in a way that allowed the payment

-- you told your bank about an unauthorised payment 13 months or more after the date it left your account - so make sure you contact the bank as soon as possible
+- you only told your bank about the unauthorised payment 13 months (or more) after the date it left your account

-If the unauthorised payment was from an overdrawn current account or a credit card payment, your bank can only refuse a refund for an unauthorised payment if:
+If the unauthorised payment was from an overdrawn current account or a credit card payment, your bank can only refuse a refund if:

-- the loss was due to the use of a credit token by a person who acquired it with your consent
+- the loss was due to the use of a payment card (including a virtual card) by someone who had it with your consent

-You may have to pay up to the first £35 of an unauthorised transaction, if your card was lost, stolen or misappropriated.
-This won’t be the case if you weren’t aware of the loss, or the bank was at fault.
+If your card was lost, stolen or copied, you may have to pay the first £35 of an unauthorised transaction.
+But this won’t be the case if you weren’t aware of the loss, or if your bank was at fault.

-Your bank or payment service provider may be able to claim money from one of your accounts to pay your debt in another account under its right to ‘set-off’.
+Your bank may be able to claim money from one of your accounts to pay your debt in another account.
+This is known as the right to set-off.

 This could happen if you miss a loan or credit card payment and you also have a current or savings account with the bank.